This calculator helps you to find the exact license required for your storage setup with Open-E JovianDSS, based on your individual specifications.

 Select calculation mode:

-Select the capacity of the disks you want to use in your system and the total size of usable capacity.
+Select capacity of the disks you want to use in your system and total size of usable capacity.

-The Storage License Calculator will automatically select the smallest amount of disks with recommended disks per data group to reach the required usable storage capacity.
-After calculation, you can switch to "Calculate by amount of data groups and disks in data group"-mode to adapt the configuration to your chassis.
+The Storage License Calculator will automatically select the smallest amount of disks with recommended disks per data group to reach the demanded usable storage capacity.
+After calculation, you can switch to "Calculate by amount of data groups & disks in data group"-mode to adapt the configuration to your chassis.

-Select how many data groups your system should have and how many disks should be in each data group.
+Select how many data groups are in your system and how many disks should be in each data group.

 The Storage License Calculator will automatically calculate the usable storage capacity.
-After calculation, you can switch to "Calculate by demanded usable storage capacity"-mode to check if there is a setup which requires fewer disks to reach the same usable storage capacity.
+After calculation, you can switch to "Calculate by demanded usable storage capacity"-mode to find out if there is a setup which requires less disks to reach the same usable storage capacity

-The raw and unformatted disk size as provided by the disk vendor.
+The RAW unformatted disk size as provided by the disk vendor.

 The amount of disks that will be used in each data group.
-When a disk fails it is replaced with a spare by the administrator.
-The data is then rebuilt from the remaining disks.
-Each redundancy level has a minimum and recommended maximum amount of disks.
-Single, Dual and Triple Parity (Z-1, Z-2, Z-3) require a minimum of 3, 4 and 5 disks accordingly.
-The maximum – 8,24 and 48 – limits the risk of losing too many disks during a rebuild.
+When a disk fails it is replaced with a preinstalled spare or the administrator replaces the faulty disk with a new one.
+The data is then rebuild from the remaining disks.
+Each redundancy level has a minimum and recommened maximum amount of disks.
+The minimum is needed to create the smallest possible group, while the recommended maximum minimizes the risk of loosing too many disks during rebuild (and therefore the data on the data group).

 The amount of data groups that will be used in the pool.
-The data is striped over all groups by Open-E JovianDSS.
+The data is stripped over all groups by Open-E JovianDSS.

-The redundancy level sets the amount of parity disks in a data group.
-This number specifies how many disks may fail without losing operation of the data group.
-Higher parity levels require more calculation from the system, which increases redundancy at the expense of performance.
+The redundacy level sets the amount of parity disks in a data group.
+This number specifies how many disks may fail without loosing oparation of the data group.
+Higher parity levels require more calculation from the system, which increases redundacy at a cost of performance.

-In Open-E JovianDSS, 4 redundancy levels are available:
+In Open-E JovianDSS four redundancy level are available:

-Mirroring is basically the same as RAID 1, allowing any number of disks to be mirrored.
-A mirror group built out of 2 disks has 1 parity disk.
+Mirroring is essentially the same as RAID 1, allowing any number of disks to be mirrored.
+A mirror group built out of 2 disks has 1 parity disks.

 RAID Z-1, Z-2 and Z-3

-RAID-Z is a data/parity distribution scheme like RAID-5 but uses dynamic stripe width: every block is its own RAID stripe, regardless of block size, resulting in every RAID-Z write being a full-stripe write.
-RAID-Z is also faster than traditional RAID-5 because it doesn't need to perform the usual read-modify-write sequence.
+RAID-Z is a data/parity distribution scheme like RAID-5, but uses dynamic stripe width: every block is its own RAID stripe, regardless of blocksize, resulting in every RAID-Z write being a full-stripe write.
+RAID-Z is also faster than traditional RAID 5 because it does not need to perform the usual read-modify-write sequence.

 RAID Z-1 - One disk in a data group may fail.

-Total capacity equals the sum of all disks minus one.
+Total capacity equals the sum of all disk minus one

 RAID Z-2 - Two disks in a data group may fail.

-Total capacity equals the sum of all disks minus two.
+Total capacity equals the sum all disks minus two.

 RAID Z-3 - Three disks in a data group may fail.